LiamBlack3/hugo-starter/content/about me/my-project.md

   caption: "About Me"
 ---

 My name is Liam Black and I am currently a third year student at Allegheny College.
 I am a Computer Science Major, and a Psychology Minor.
-When it comes to the technical side of me  I am open to most fields in Computer Science I am currently interested in pursuing Data Analytics and getting first hand experience in that.
+When it comes to the technical side of me I am currently interested in pursuing Data Analytics and getting first hand experience in that.
 What interests me is the social and ethical impacts of data anywhere from small scale to large.
 I have experience using R programming to create plots and tables to assist me in analyzing data sets.
-My future goal is to secure a data analytics internship where I can get first hand expereince using and plotting data and seeing how companies use people's data.
+My future goal is to secure a data analytics internship where I can get first hand expereince using and plotting data and seeing how companies efficiently use people's data for their buisness.

 On the non-techincal side, I am a dual citizen in Italy and America, who loves to travel, go to museums, play sports, and listen to music.
 I am on the frisbee club team at allegheny and enjoy competitng in tournaments with my teamates.